Benjamin Lundy: Early and family life

 Lundy was born to Joseph and Elizabeth Shotwell Lundy, both Quakers, at Greensville, Hardwick Township, Sussex County, New Jersey.
 His mother died when he was four, but he became close to his stepmother, Mary Titus Lundy.
 As a boy, he worked on his father's farm, attending school for only brief periods.
-In 1804, New Jersey passed a law allowing gradual emancipation of slaves, although the 1810 census in Sussex County showed that more than half of the 758 Negroes were still enslaved.
+In 1804, New Jersey passed a law allowing gradual emancipation of slaves, although the 1810 census in Sussex County showed that more than half of the 758 black people were still enslaved.

 However, by that time, young Lundy had moved to Wheeling, Virginia (now in West Virginia).
 In 1808 he was apprenticed to a saddler.
 On the Ohio River, Wheeling was on important transit point of the interstate slave trade, with coffles of slaves often marched through town.
 Many would be shipped down the Ohio River toward Kentucky (a slave state) and additional slave states down the Mississippi River.
 In Wheeling, Lundy saw firsthand many iniquities inherent in the institution of slavery, including the use of horsewhips and bludgeons to force barefoot human beings to walk through mud and snow.
 He determined to devote his life to the cause of abolition.

 Lundy also became acquainted with a local Quaker family, the Stantons, who lived a dozen miles west from Wheeling, in Mt.
 Pleasant, Ohio.
 Ohio did not permit slavery, and Benjamin Stanton would become a U.S. Congressman from that district, and two decades after Lundy's death, his brother Edwin Stanton would become Secretary of War under President Abraham Lincoln.

 In December 1814 Lundy and Esther Lewis declared their intent to marry in the local Quaker meeting, and did so on February 13, 1815.
 Her brother William married Lydia Stanton, sister of David Stanton (Edwin Stanton's father).
-On November 18, 1815 they had their first child, Susan Maria Lundy Wierman (d.
+On November 18, 1815, they had their first child, Susan Maria Lundy Wierman (d.
 1899).
-In the following decades, Esther bore two more sons, Charles Tallmadge Lundy (1821-1870) and Benjamin Clarkson Lundy (1826-1861), and two additional daughters, Elizabeth (1818-1879) and Esther (1826-1917).
+In the following decades, Esther bore two more sons, Charles Tallmadge Lundy (1821–1870) and Benjamin Clarkson Lundy (1826–1861), and two additional daughters, Elizabeth (1818–1879) and Esther (1826–1917).